Boost your company's strategic alignment with these 56 examples of strategic objectives ready to implement.

 1. Improve technical and analytical skills: With the increasing advance of computers and technical innovations affecting all industries, this is a common objective for some organizations.
 Specific technical skills—or a more specific definition—may be included in the objective name.

-2. Improve a certain skill: This is seen in a goal if an organization is either affected by a new competitive environment or is trying to address a new market.
-The particular skill would be specific to the organization.
+2. Improve a certain skill: This is a goal if an organization is either affected by a new competitive environment or is trying to address a new market.
+The specific skill would be specific to the organization.
 This is also seen in organizations with an aging workforce without a clear means to replace highly technical skills.

 3. Create a performance-focused culture: This objective can be used if your organization is trying to change its culture to one that focuses more on performance management or incentives.
 This objective shows up a lot in government and nonprofit organizations.